Lkeurentjes/Advent_of_code/2024/README.md

       Identify areas where the maximum difference between adjacent tiles exceeds 100.
     - For part 2, extend the analysis to include jumps of maximum range 20.
 Count the occurrences where jumps result in a maximum difference exceeding 100.
+- Day 21 - Keypad Conundrum
+    - For part 1, determine all possible paths through a numeric keypad, ensuring that movements do not cross invalid gaps.
+Calculate the total complexity for given codes based on these constraints.
+    - For part 2, extend the complexity calculations to include additional keypads with directional controls.
+Analyze the total complexity using multiple robots to navigate both keypads.

 # todo